Importing TXF files into TurboTax Desktop (Mac or Windows)

 Purchase price (cost basis)

 TurboTax asks for the purchase price – what you originally paid for the items.
-This is your cost basis, which the IRS requires for Form 8283.
+This is your cost basis, which the IRS requires when Form 8283 is required.

 If you don't remember the exact amount: You probably don't remember the exact amount you paid for your items – this is common.
 Enter your best good-faith estimate.
 For household items and clothing, a reasonable estimate based on what similar items cost when new is generally acceptable.
 And according to IRS Form 8283 instructions, if you have reasonable cause for not providing exact information, you can attach an explanation.